 Google Cloud SQL provides a REST API for administering your instances programmatically.
 The REST API is defined by BackupRuns, Databases, Instances, Flags, Operations, SslCerts, Tiers, and Users resources.
 Each resource supports methods for accessing and working with it.
 For example, the Instances resource supports methods such as get, insert, and list.
 For details of all the resources and their methods, see the Google Cloud SQL API Reference.

 When you send requests directly to the Google Cloud SQL REST API, you must create the correct form of the request, authorize the request as an authenticated user, and process any responses returned.
-The Examples section below shows how to do this using cURL.
+Many of the tasks in this documentation provide API examples using cURL.

 You are also using the Google Cloud SQL REST API, indirectly, when you use any of the following ways of administering instances:

 Google Cloud SDK, which contains a command-line interface you can use to work with your instances.

 One of the Client Libraries, such as for Java, Python, or PHP.

 Google Cloud Platform Console, a graphical web interface.